Privacy Techniques to Keep a Low Profile

 Both Family Limited Liability Companies (FLLCs) and Family Limited Partnerships (FLPs) offer a good deal of asset protection and privacy from creditors and lawsuits.
 With either one of these entities, you can put your assets into the actual company or partnership.
 You can have nominee managers for your LLC so your name does not appear in the public records.
 If you do use an LP, since the general partner is vulnerable to lawsuits against the partnership, you can place an LLC as the general partner of the LP as a liability shield.

-Once your assets are placed securely into the company or partnership, not only can your privacy be protected, but, because of the asset protection provisions inherent in each of these entities, your assets can be shielded from a creditor trying to seize them when you happen to find yourself in a lawsuit.
+Picture yourself putting your assets securely into the company or partnership.
+First it can protect your privacy.
+Then, because of the asset protection provisions inherent in each of these entities, it shields your assets.
+Thus, an LLC or LP can shield your assets from a creditor trying to seize them when you happen to find yourself in a lawsuit.

 Trust allow you to hold asset privately.
 In some states, such as California, you need to be aware that how you structure an irrevocable trust for asset protection and privacy determines whether you will receive either.
 For instance, in California, and many other states, forming your own irrevocable trust and listing yourself as the beneficiary eliminates its ability to protect assets from creditors.
 To sum up, if you are the beneficiary of your irrevocable trust in certain states, you are giving away your asset protection and privacy because this type of trust cannot legally protect you from creditors.
 It is considered a “self-settled” trust.